 - Driver hours and maintenance logs

 - Cell phone records of the truck driver and their driving history

 Sometimes the truck driver is at fault for the accident.
-Other times it’s the trucking company or people responsible for repairing and maintaining commercial vehicles.
+Other times, it’s the trucking company or people responsible for repairing and maintaining commercial vehicles who are at fault.
 When we’re looking for the cause of the crash, we’ll review every piece of evidence we can find and consider various contributing factors, such as:

 - Driver fatigue

 - Driver under the influence of drugs or alcohol

 - Driver with a history of dangerous or reckless driving

 - Speeding or driving too fast for road conditions

 - Underride accident

 A tractor-trailer truck is a commercial vehicle with a front semi-truck and trailer attached to the back.
 It’s also known as an 18-wheeler, which refers to the number of wheels the entire unit has.
 Due to the size and weight of these large trucks, as well as the presence of a cargo load, various types of crashes can happen.